BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Surrogate Model Development

 \section{Surrogate Model Development}

-\paragraph{Why a six-model benchmark?} It is often unclear which representation works best for \emph{field-level} surface prediction in aerodynamics, and reported ``best model" vary by dataset, resolution, and metric~\cite{dong2021deep,sabater2022fast,elrefaie2024drivaernet++, elrefaie2025drivaernet, elrefaie2024drivaernet}.
-Recent benchmark efforts and editorials argue that progress requires common datasets, geometry-disjoint splits, and unified metrics to separate modeling choices from data curation~\cite{moseley2021airfrans, jmd_datasets_editorial_2024}.
-We therefore evaluate six complementary families that cover distinct inductive biases while keeping preprocessing minimal and comparable: point-set, local graph message passing, hierarchical graph encoders, operator-style transformers on graphs, coordinate transformers, and FiLM-style hypernetwork conditioning.
-To isolate architectural effects, we hold inputs, losses, training budget, and evaluation protocols fixed, and implement a shared training loop via the \emph{NeuralSolver} codebase~\cite{neuralsolver_library}.
-All six forward surrogates are trained on a single NVIDIA A100 GPU with a shared early-stopping schedule and a maximum wall-clock budget of roughly 24 hours per model.
+\paragraph{Why a five-model benchmark?} It is often unclear which representation works best for \emph{field-level} surface prediction in aerodynamics, and reported ``best models'' vary significantly by dataset, resolution, and metric~\cite{dong2021deep,sabater2022fast,elrefaie2024drivaernet++, elrefaie2025drivaernet}.
+Recent benchmark efforts and editorials argue that progress requires common datasets, geometry-disjoint splits, and unified metrics to separate modeling choices from data curation~\cite{moseley2021airfrans, jmd_datasets_editorial_2024, elrefaie2025carbench}.
+We therefore evaluate five complementary families that cover distinct inductive biases while keeping preprocessing minimal and comparable: point-set, hierarchical graph encoders, operator-style transformers, coordinate transformers, and FiLM-style hypernetwork conditioning.
+To isolate architectural effects, we hold inputs, losses, and evaluation protocols fixed, and implement a shared training loop via the \emph{NeuralSolver} codebase~\cite{neuralsolver_library}.
+All five forward surrogates are trained and evaluated on a single NVIDIA A100 GPU with a shared early-stopping schedule and a maximum wall-clock budget of roughly 48 hours per model.

-We benchmark these six forward models for \emph{pointwise} prediction of $C_p$ and $\mathbf{C}_f$: \textit{PointNet}, \textit{Transolver}, \textit{GraphSAGE}, \textit{GraphUNet}, \textit{GNOT}, and \textit{FiLMNet}.
-Except for FiLMNet, all models are implemented and trained using \emph{NeuralSolver}~\cite{neuralsolver_library}.
+We benchmark these five forward models for \emph{pointwise} prediction of $C_p$ and $\mathbf{C}_f$: \textit{PointNet}, \textit{Transolver}, \textit{GraphUNet}, \textit{GNOT}, and \textit{FiLMNet}.
+Except for FiLMNet, all models are implemented and trained using \emph{NeuralSolver}.
 FiLMNet follows the BlendedNet architecture~\cite{blendednet}.
 We omit the spanwise skin-friction $C_{f_y}$ because the zero-sideslip, symmetric BWB setup implies near-zero integrated side force, making $C_{f_y}$ negligible for $C_L$ and $C_D$ relative to $C_p$, $C_{f_x}$, and $C_{f_z}$.
 The dataset still includes $C_{f_y}$ for completeness.
-Full architectural choices, hyperparameters, and training details are provided in the Appendix.
-Code and scripts will be released to ensure reproducibility.
-We do not claim these configurations are globally optimal.
-They are controlled, representative baselines chosen to compare inductive biases.
+We report exact train/test counts and construct geometry-disjoint splits using independent LHS samples for each split.
+All normalization statistics (e.g., mean/std standardization) are computed on the training split only and applied to the test split.